 How long do black-footed ferrets stay with their mom?

 They develop marks around the age of three weeks and open their eyes around the age of one month.
 The young rise above the ground around the age of 42 days.
-On the same subject : How to Ferret Proof a House.
+On the same subject : What ferrets eat.
 The young stay with their mother until the fall.

 What are the fun facts about black-footed ferrets?
 The endangered black-footed ferret is part of the weasel family.
 It is the only ferret native to North America.
 It is about the size of a mink and differs from the European polecat in the greater contrast between its dark limbs and pale body and the shorter length of the tip of its black tail.